pypa/hatch/docs/plugins/builder/app.md

 Every executable will be built inside an `app` directory in the [output directory](../../config/build.md#output-directory).

+If the `CARGO` environment variable is set then that path will be used as the executable for performing builds.

 If the [`CARGO_BUILD_TARGET`](https://doc.rust-lang.org/cargo/reference/config.html#buildtarget) environment variable is set then its value will be appended to the file name stems.

+If the `PYAPP_REPO` environment variable is set then a local build will be performed inside that directory rather than installing from [crates.io](https://crates.io).
+Note that this is [required](https://github.com/cross-rs/cross/issues/1215) if the `CARGO` environment variable refers to [cross](https://github.com/cross-rs/cross).